MusicConnectionMachine/VisualizationG6/README.md

 Troubleshooting on Windows: If Virtualization is enabled, but wont work, try to [disable & enable Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).

-#### MapView widget
+### MapView widget
 MapView widget is ready for testing.
-So far it is just a stand alone map widget, which you can import as a standart React Component with:
+So far it is just a stand alone map widget with static data, which  can be imported as a standart React Component with:

 ```
 import MapView from './MapView'